Killing of Louise Jensen: Trial and sentence

 On 27 March 1996, Ford, Fowler, and Pernell were convicted of abduction, rape, and murder and sentenced to life imprisonment.

 The judges described the crime as "inhumane when planned, and vulgar when exercised".
 In court the soldiers' only explanation was that they "wanted a woman".

 On 16 April 1996, Jensen's parents received a written apology from the British Ministry of Defence on behalf of Prime Minister John Major.

 In 1998, a higher court cut their sentences to 25 years.
 All three men were originally sentenced to life for murder, but that was reduced to 25 years for manslaughter on appeal, on the grounds that they were judged too drunk to have planned the attack.

-In 2006, after spending under twelve years in custody, the soldiers were released and deported to Great Britain.
-Fowler was released on 18 August.
-Pernell was released on 21 August.
-Ford was released in August.
+In 2006, after spending under twelve years in custody, the soldiers were released and deported to Britain.

-One long-term effect of this case was for the British military to declare certain tourist resorts on the island as out of bounds to military personnel.
+Following the murder British military declared main tourist resorts on the island as out of bounds to military personnel.